loreum-org/chamber-contracts/README.md

 <img style="{align: right}" src="https://cdn.loreum.org/logos/white.png"  height="100"/>

 ## Overview
-The Chamber contract is a protocol governance standard that provides the functionality of a multisig wallet, however the signers are determined by stake allocation from an ERC20 goverance token.
+The Chamber contract is a protocol governance standard that provides the functionality of a multisig wallet with signers determined by stake allocation from an ERC20 goverance token.

-The contract also uses an ERC721 for membership.
+The contract inherits existing ERC20 governance and ERC721 membership tokens.
 Stake allocations are made against the ERC721 token ID which creates a leaderboard within the Chamber contract.
 The leaders are responsible for signing transactions and being the governors of the multisig.

 ## Use Cases